AliOKeeffe/word-Py/README.md

 ### Leaderboard
 - The Leaderboard feature was created using Google Sheets.
 The spreadsheet is accessed by the game through the Google Drive and Google Sheets APIs on Google Cloud Platform.
 - Credentials were generated and provided to allow access from the project to Google Sheets.
-These were added to the cred.json in the .gitignore file to ensure they weren't pushed to Github repository.
+These were added to the cred.json in the .gitignore file to ensure they weren't pushed to my Github repository.
 They also had to be added to the Config Vars on Heroku to ensure they could be accessed when running the game.
 - The Leaderboard displays the top ten scores.
 The scores are sorted first by date and then by number attempts.
 This is to entice user to return each day to play so they can beat the top score for that particular day.
 - In order to sort the data from the leaderboard and also to get it into a presentable format, I used Pandas which is a data analysis and manipulation tool.
 It has an number of inbuilt methods for sorting data.
 - INSERT SCREENSHOT OF GOOGLE SHEET

-## Logic Flow
+## Future Features
-In order to visualise the flow of steps required in the game, I created a flow chart using Lucid Chart.
-It was beneficial for me to plan the project like this as it allowed me to gain an understanding of what functions were required for the game and how the different elements would interact.
-As the flow chart was created at the outset of the project, it does not fully reflect all elements of the game.
+- The user can determine how long they want the word to be (3/4/5/6 lettesr)
+- The definition of the word is displayed at the end of the game utilising the Oxford Dictionary API further.

 ## Data Model
-I used Object Oriented Programming throughout this project.
-The game consists of three classes:
+I used principles of Object Oriented Programming throughout this project.
+The WordPy game consists of three classes:

 - Game
 - WordChecker
 - OxfordDictAPI

-One initial function is utilised at the outset to get a random "Answer" from a text file.
-This "Answer" is passed as a parameter to the "WordChecker" instance.

-The Game instance is established in the Main function and calls the introduction screen using dot notation.
-The Game instance is utilised to control the flow of the game, take user inputs and present data to the user.
-It contains methods for the general running of the game such as Introduction, displaying user options, taking user guesses, displaying guesses, updating the leaderboard and displaying the leaderboard.
+The Game object is responsible for controlling the flow of the game.
+It handles things like taking the user input and presenting data back to the user.
+It contains methods for the general running of the game such as displaying the introduction, displaying user options, taking user guesses, displaying guesses, updating the leader board and displaying the leader board.

-Once the user inputs their guess, the "WordChecker" instance is established.
-The Wordchecker class validates the user guess data and handles errors.
-This includes establishing the OxfordDictAPI instance.
-"WordChecker" takes the Answer as a parameter and returns the colour coding of the letters based on this Answer.
-The return value is passed as a parameter back to the Game Class.
+The WordChecker object is responsible for all actions related to checking the user provided "guess" input against the generated "answer".
+This includes validating the input, handling any errors and building the colour-coded response which is returned to the Game instance.

-The OxfordDictAPI class gets the API credentials from the env.py file and checks the user guess is in the Oxford Dictionary.
+The OxfordDictAPI object communicates with the [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
+This class gets the API credentials from the env.py file and sends a request against this API to ensure the user provided guess is a valid English word (it exists in the Oxford English Dictionary).

+When the game is first run, an initial method is used to retrieve an “answer” word from a text file.
+This word is then passed as a parameter when creating the WordChecker instance.
+This WordChecker instance is then passed as a parameter to the Game instance.

+The Game class then renders the introduction screen and prompts the user for their first guess.
+User input is passed to WordChecker in which it’s validated and then used to return the colour-coded letters to the user via Game.
+Game will continue to ask the user for guesses using a while loop until the word has been correctly identified, or the max number of guesses are used.

+This modular approach to class and object definition meant that all of the logic was self contained, which made it easier to develop and also much easier to troubleshoot when things didn't work as initially expected.

-Bugs
+## Bugs
 API keys for oxford dictionary letter stays orange even if it's green
 Oxford API returning too much info
-Spreadsheet leaderboard data unorgnaised - pandas
+Spreadsheet leaderboard data unorgnaised - pandas -printing color codes - couldn't print as a list - had to user a for loop to print each letter out separately.